dylanbeattie/dylanbeattie.net/_articles/the-cost-of-code/index.md

 title: The Cost of Code
 author: Dylan Beattie
 permalink: /articles/the-cost-of-code/
-summary: A written version of a talk I presented at various software conferences and events in 2019, about the social and environmental impact of modern software development.
+summary: A written version of a talk I presented at various software conferences and events in 2019, about the economics of programming and the social and environmental impact of modern software development.
 css-class: transcript
 opengraph:
   description: Dylan Beattie talks about the economics of programming, and the social and environmental cost of modern software.